St Catherine’s Hospice

 Today 18-05-2023, we raised £100 for the Mental Health Foundation, to raise awareness to help create good mental health for all.

 The money raised will help the Mental Health Foundation carry on the amazing work they do, in helping people to thrive through understanding, protecting, and sustaining their mental health.

 Ryedale Special Families

-Support families of children and young people with disabilities and additional needs in Ryedale, North Yorkshire.
+Ryedale Special Families Support families of children and young people with disabilities and additional needs in Ryedale, North Yorkshire.

-At our local shows, we ran a push a penny game and we raised £127, for Ryedale Special Families.
+Also, at our local shows, we ran a push a penny game and we raised £127, for Ryedale Special Families.